lmlaaron/UCLA-CS251A-Advanced-Computer-Architecture/Course_Project/README.md

 ```

 ## Issues
 On machines with gcc version < 5.0.0, gem5 compilation may fail.
-You can checkout the following hash and then compile:
+You can checkout the following branch and then compile:
 ```
 fd294813c443fc1e80ed77a76b172d7103cb3fbf
 ```